kunkel321/AutoCorrect2/README.md

 Please see the User Manual for more information.

 # Icon on main AutoCorrect2 parent folder:
 - The files in the sub folders all use relative folder paths, so you should be able to unzip the AutoCorrect2.zip and put the folder anywhere.
-Note however that the Desktop.ini that Windows uses to hold custom icon info has to be an absolute path.
+Note however, that the desktop.ini that Windows uses for the custom icon location has to be an absolute path.
 Mine is "IconResource=D:\AutoHotkey\MasterScript\AutoCorrect2\Resources\Icons\AhkBluePsicon.ico,0".
-You should change that do your own path.
+You should change that to the path on your own computer.